theghoxt69-creator/Discord-bot-fully./README.md

 - `/lock [channel]` - Lock channel
 - `/unlock [channel]` - Unlock channel
 - `/nickname <user> [nickname]` - Change nickname

+## 📝 Reporting Users (/report)

+- Configure a moderation log channel once with `/setlogchannel <channel>` so reports notify staff.
+- Members can file `/report <user> <category> <reason> [message_link]` in a server (reason must be 10-512 characters; 60s per-user cooldown).
+- Optional message links are parsed and fetched when possible; the raw link is still stored if fetching fails.
+- Reports are stored in MongoDB (`reports` collection) and send an embed to the log channel when configured; reporters always get an ephemeral confirmation.

 ---